 Red chili powders

 There are various kinds of red chili powders used in Indian cooking.
 Some are exceptionally hot while others — like Kashmiri chilies — are relatively mild.
 What Kashmiri chilies do bring to Indian cuisine is a vibrant red color.
-Other varieties include cayenne peppers and the bhut jolokia (ghost pepper).
+Other varieties include cayenne pepper and the bhut jolokia (ghost pepper).

 Ceylon cinnamon